 - Providing career-exploration opportunities

-The goal of service-learning is for students to grasp a greater understanding of content knowledge while becoming socially embedded citizens.
+The goal of service-learning is for students to gain a greater understanding of content knowledge while becoming socially embedded citizens.
 Critical reflection is a key component and distinguishing feature of a service-learning experience.